ldrobnik/react-animated-menu/README.md

 ### App.js

+- Its main purpose is to wrap the Home.js component in **ThemeProvider** and define colour variables used throughout the app.

+- It also defines the single route used in the app.

 ### Home.js

-The heart of the project.
+- The heart of the project.
 A stateful component that contains all vital logic.

+- Visually, its main purpose is to provide a button that activates the menu.

+- It displays **different versions of the menu depending on the window width**.

+- The current window width is monitored through an event listener managed using the **useEffect()** React hook.

+- The Desktop Menu is displayed with a **backdrop** while the Mobile Menu occupies the entire width of the screen.

+- The component manages the animation of the menu, backdrop and button activating the menu using **CSSTransition**.

+- The state is managed using the **useState()** hook.

+- User data to be displayed in the menu are provided in a constant.

 ### MobileMenu.js